hasolanor/CFD-porousmedia/README.md

 Hillmert A. Solano
 ## Presentation (video)

 ## 1. Introduction
-The injection of tailored solutions with chemical scalars; such as polymers, surfactants, nanoparticles, salts, and others;  has become very common in subsurface engineering applications.
-Enhanced Oil Recovery (EOR) operations are a good example of these applications, in which chemical scalars use to be injected to generate or favour different interactions that improve oil and gas production.
-On another vein, the remotion of non-aqueous liquid phases (NAPL) and solid pollutants from soil and groundwater bodies can be improved using chemical scalars.
-Furthermore, recent studies show a positive impact on the carbon dioxide storage capacity when a Geological Carbon Sequestration (GCS) operation is upgraded by the use of chemical scalars.
-All above accounts for the importance of the study of chemical scalar behaviour in porous media targeting to improving its understanding and the design process of these operations.
+The injection of tailored solutions with chemical species; such as polymers, surfactants, nanoparticles, salts, and others;  has become very common in subsurface engineering applications.
+Enhanced Oil Recovery (EOR) operations are a good example of these applications, in which chemical species use to be injected to generate or favour different interactions that improve oil and gas production.
+On another vein, the remotion of non-aqueous liquid phases (NAPL) and solid pollutants from soil and groundwater bodies can be improved using chemical species.
+Furthermore, recent studies show a positive impact on the carbon dioxide storage capacity when a Geological Carbon Sequestration (GCS) operation is upgraded by the use of chemical species.
+All above accounts for the importance of the study of chemical species behaviour in porous media targeting to improving its understanding and the design process of these operations.

-One of the most important issues involved in the behaviour of chemica scalars in porous media are the transport phenomena.
-When a chemical scalar is injected into a porous medium, several transport mechanisms are followed.
-These mechanisms are strongly associated with its interactions with other scalar particles/molecules, the carrier fluid, and the solid surface; and govern its deployment inside the porous medium.
-With this in mind, a proper representation of the transport dynamics exhibed by the chemical scalars inside the porous media is key to design a subsurface engineering application involving chemical scalars.
+One of the most important issues involved in the behaviour of chemical species in porous media are the transport phenomena.
+When a chemical species is injected into a porous medium, several transport mechanisms are followed.
+These mechanisms are strongly associated with its interactions with other species particles/molecules, the carrier fluid, and the solid surface; and govern its deployment inside the porous medium.
+With this in mind, a proper representation of the transport dynamics exhibed by the chemical species inside the porous media is key to design a subsurface engineering application involving chemical species.

-This work is focused on the phenomenological study of transport dynamics followed by chemical scalars in porous media.
+This work is focused on the phenomenological study of transport dynamics followed by chemical species in porous media.
 In order to address this objective, a CFD framework-based study is carried out.
 Firstly, the methodology is presented, including the problem statement, the mathematical formulation and the main variables leading to the transport dynamics, meshing and solution schemes, and the description of the numerical experiments run in this work.
-Subsequently, the obtained results are discussed assessing the impact of the chemical scalars features on the transport behaviour.
+Subsequently, the obtained results are discussed assessing the impact of the chemical species features on the transport behaviour.
 Finally, some conclusions are presented.
 Furthermore, some annexes with more detailed information regarding the CFD approach are referenced.

 ## 2. Methodology
 Under a CFD approach, this study follows a phenomenological methodology (**Bear, 2018**) that is presented below.

 ### Problem Statement

 Aiming to simplify the problem, but keeping in mind the objectives of this study, a 2D geometry is proposed.
 This geometry contains a regular porous medium in the middle formed by circular grains as shown in Figure 1.
-The study is delimited to the injection of a chemical scalar concentration dispersed in a single phase fluid through the inlet port.
-This scalar is transported inside the spatial domain and exits at the outlet port.
-Inside the porous medium, the chemical scalars follows the carrier fluid flow by the *advection* mechanism.
-In addition, concentration gradients in the medium lead to a scalar transport towards the regions with less concentration by *molecular diffusion*.
+The study is delimited to the injection of a chemical species concentration dispersed in a single phase fluid through the inlet port.
+This species is transported inside the spatial domain and exits at the outlet port.
+Inside the porous medium, the chemical species follows the carrier fluid flow by the *advection* mechanism.
+In addition, concentration gradients in the medium lead to a species transport towards the regions with less concentration by *molecular diffusion*.

-Transversaly, when the chemical scalars reach the porous medium, surface-level interactions generate a mass scalar flux from or towards the rock surface (**Bueno et. al., 2019**, **Boccardo et. al., 2017**).
+Transversaly, when the chemical species reach the porous medium, surface-level interactions generate a mass flux from or towards the rock surface (**Bueno et. al., 2019**, **Boccardo et. al., 2017**).
 The rate and the direction of this flux depends on the solid surface composition, chemical nature of the specie, chemical and dynamic properties of the carrier fluids, and concentrations in the fluid and retained onto the surface.

 <figure>
   <img src="./Figures/General/geometry.jpeg" alt="geometry" style="width: 10px">